 Since this is a system-level limitation, the only solution to this problem is to rethink your folder organization.
 Look for ways to shorten folder names, or reduce the number of folder levels in your path.
 You should then be able to save your file, as desired.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (4297) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (4297) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Limits on Path Length in Word.

 Author Bio